 Dr. Seuss’ Bartholomew and the Oobleck

-This book is about a bored king, King Derwin of Didd.
+This book for young readers is about a bored king, King Derwin of Didd.
 Why is he so bored?
 He is bored by the weather.
-Sun, rain, fog and snow are just much too boring for him.
+Sunshine, rain, fog and snow are just much too boring for him.
 So he tasks his team of royal magicians to create a new weather to make him happy.

 The result is this sticky, gloppy creation that rains from the skies and creates complete havoc for the entire village.